Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 Governments that are receptive and create innovation-enabling environments have a massive impact on innovative infrastructure.
 The defense, aerospace, and IT sectors of the US Federal and state governments are examples of where proactive innovation procurements have led to the development of cutting-edge infrastructure that has benefited not just the military, but society as well.

-Question 3: Are intellectual property protected to stimulate innovative infrastructure?
+Question 3: Are intellectual properties protected to stimulate innovative infrastructure?

-When developing a procurement strategy for innovation, it is important that a holistic procurement ecosystem analysis takes place.
-This involves considering a number of factors:
+When developing a procurement strategy for innovation, a holistic procurement ecosystem analysis must take place.
+This involves considering several factors:

-• Practical implementation occurs, and that the technical innovation that is being procured is affordable and cost effective.
+- Practical implementation occurs, and the technical innovation that is being procured is affordable and cost-effective.

 One of the often most overlooked procurement areas is the protection of innovative intellectual property (IP).
 No innovation agent will ever share innovative ideas with a procuring agency if their intellectual property is at risk of being shared with competitors.